Applying

 It depends, and anyone who tells you otherwise is probably selling something.

-Start with the honest part: this process isn't fair, it isn't equitable, and it isn't especially age-appropriate.
+San Francisco's admissions process isn't fair, and it isn't especially age-appropriate.
 We ask thirteen- and fourteen-year-olds to interview, write essays, and perform on tours, and we ask their parenting adults to project-manage all of it on top of their actual lives.
 So if hiring help makes that more bearable and it fits your budget, there is nothing wrong with it.
-And if you'd rather do it yourselves, plenty of families do.
-We did, and it worked out fine.
+And if you'd rather do it yourselves, plenty of families do, ours included.

 It helps to know there isn't one single thing called "a consultant."
 There are a few.

 A full admissions consultant is broader.
 They help you build a list, manage the calendar, prep for interviews, and hold your hand through the process.
 Some families find that worth every dollar.
-Whether it's worth it to you comes down to how much of the load you want to carry yourself, and how much certainty you're trying to buy.
+Whether it's worth it to you comes down to how much of the load you want to carry yourself.

-Two things to hold onto.
-First, it is an option, not a requirement.
+A consultant is an option, not a requirement.
 You are not behind, and you are not failing your student, if you skip it.
-Second, it can be expensive, and for many families it's simply out of reach.
-That's worth saying plainly, because this process already asks enough of people without piling on shame.
+It's also expensive, and for many families simply out of reach.